|Whats a gigabyte? and other basic questions

 Your hard disk is like a file cabinet--it holds a lot of data, but it takes a little effort to find a file, pull it out and work with it.
 This is your computers long-term storage for your computers operating system, programs, files, and folders.
 Its slower, but its contents survive even when the power is turned off.

 Your RAM (random-access memory, or memory for short) is like a work area on your office desk.
 You might pull a file from your file cabinet and spread it out on your desk to work on it.
 When you run a program (or open a document) your computer loads it from your hard disk into RAM in order to run it.
 Its fast, but its contents disappear when the computers power is turned off.

-These days, RAM is measured in megabytes, and hard disks are measured in gigabytes.
-Your computer may have up to 512 megabytes of RAM (or more), and from 1 to 80 gigabytes of hard disk space (or more).
+These days, RAM and hard disks are measured in gigabytes.
+Your computer may have up to 8 gigabytes of RAM (or more), and from 500 to 2,000 gigabytes of hard disk space (or more).